klpurves/SignTest/README.md

 # SignTest
-Bash package to compare direction of SNP effects across samples at different p-thresholds
+Bash package to compare direction of SNP effects across samples at different p-thresholds.

+Use -h for usage

 Steps: